Return to top

 • Acid Reflux / Spit Up And Colic: This category of formulas is designed specifically for babies with acid reflux.
 Many of the formulas are made with thickeners to help the milk stay down, reducing regurgitation, and a few others are made with broken-down, or hydrolyzed, proteins.
 Though some of the formula brands say “AR” on the box, not all of them will.

 • Goat Milk & A2 Milk Formula: The A2 milk protein found in goat milk is easier to digest than the A1 protein found in most cow milk (source), making it an easier-to-digest option.
-Since they’re both made with A2 proteins, I’ve added A2 cow milk formulas to this category as well.
+Since both goat milk and A2 milk formula are made with A2 proteins, I’ve added A2 cow milk formulas to this category as well.

 • Hypoallergenic Formula: Instead of being made with more complex milk protein, hypoallergenic formulas are made with broken-down or pre-digested proteins or amino acids to make the formula easier for babies, especially those with cow milk allergies, to digest (source).